 With Support from Google.org

-Indonesia’s agricultural sector grapples with challenges such as declining number of farmers and low productivity, impacting food security and economic growth.
-Two years after receiving its first US$724,490 grant in 2022 from Google.org, Edufarmers through its “Bertani untuk Negeri” has trained 5,694 farmers and 1,441 youth.
-While its online learning platform Bertani Academy and short educational videos posted in social media have boasted 2,500 enrollments and millions of views.
-The intensive training in sustainable farming practices, business acumen, and soft skills aims to boost farmers productivity and ultimately increase farmers income.
-In 2024, Edufarmers provided a second grant of USD $2 million to empower farmers and youth.
-The initiative, called F.A.R.M.
-(Fostering A.I. for Resilient Farming and Mitigating Stunting), has two components and will reach 200,000 smallholder farmers and underserved families.
+Three years after receiving its first US$724,490 grant in 2022 for the Solve for Sustainability Program from Google.org (access the report here), Edufarmers, through its “Bertani untuk Negeri” has trained 5,694 farmers and 1,441 youth.
+Its online learning platform Bertani Academy, and short educational videos posted on social media boast more than 2,500 enrollments and 2.7 million views.
+The intensive training in sustainable farming practices, business acumen, and soft skills aims to boost farmers' productivity and ultimately increase farmers' income.

 Program Objectives

-Our Impact
+Program Impact

-1441 youth empowered
+1441 youth empowered through BUN

-5694 farmers empowered
+5694 farmers empowered through BUN

 Our Initiatives